 - Keep Her Away From Other Dogs

 - Confine Your Dog

-If you’ve ever had a dog spayed or neutered, then you probably already know that there’s a lot of downtimes involved after surgery.
+If you’ve ever had a dog spayed or neutered, then you probably already know that there are a lot of downtimes involved after surgery.

-However, there are times a dog becomes so active after spaying and suddenly running around like crazy, and you are wondering why.
+However, there are times a dog becomes so active after spaying and suddenly runs around like crazy, and you are wondering why.

 It could be because her hormones are out of whack, but there are other reasons why your dog might act differently after being spayed or neutered.

-Here are some possible causes to why your dog is too active after getting spayed.
+Here are some possible causes of why your dog is too active after getting spayed.